 College of Medicine and Health, Living Systems Institute (LSI), University of Exeter, Streatham Campus, Stocker Road, Exeter, EX4 4QD.

-Overview: Develop antibacterial conjugate therapies by combining small molecule antibiotics with membrane-targeting peptides in order to improve selectivity and potency towards the target organism.
+Overview: Developing antibacterial conjugate therapies by combining small molecule antibiotics with membrane-targeting peptides, to improve selectivity and potency towards the target organism.

-Where are you looking: Peptide libraries, short peptide sequences, natural peptides, synthetic/substituted peptides.
+Where are you looking for antibiotics: Peptide libraries, short peptide sequences, natural peptides, synthetic/substituted peptides.